Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/subdividing/vertex_connect.rst

           Resulting face pair.

-The main difference between this tool and `Connect Vertex Path`_, is this tool ignores selection order and connects all selected vertices that share a face.
+The main difference between this tool and `Connect Vertex Path`_ is this tool ignores selection order and connects all selected vertices that share a face.